swthemathwiz/hp-z4-front-fan-mount/README.md

 This is essential - i.e., it's not just for your protection\!
 The fan guard bolts the baffle to the fan and keeps the structure square and strong.
 Setting aside color choice, you want a metal one (not plastic).
 Some are flat, some bulge a little.
-Silver wire with a bulge matches the CPU fan.
+Silver wire with a bulge matched my CPU fan.

 ### Four Case Fan Screws

-These seem more or less standard - silver or black, 10 mm in length, very coarse thread.
+These seem more or less standard - silver or black, about 10 mm in length, very coarse thread.
 Oh, skip the plastic push-pins or rubber connectors.

 ### M6 x ~16 mm Bolt, M6 Nut, and Washer